Smana/cloud-native-ref/README.md

 3. ☸️ [Bootstrap the EKS cluster and Flux components](./opentofu/eks/README.md)

 ## 🔄 Flux Dependencies Matter

-Flux is a set of continuous and progressive delivery solutions for Kubernetes that automate the application deployment process.
-The following diagram illustrates the key dependencies in our setup:
+[Flux](https://fluxcd.io/) is a foundational component responsible for deploying all resources as soon as the Kubernetes cluster becomes operational.
+Below is a diagram that highlights the key dependencies in our setup:

 ```mermaid
 graph TD;